 What started over 30 years ago as an effort of a small group of plant enthusiasts has evolved into an organization with an amazing impact on the green infrastructure of communities across the state.
 There are now over 90 affiliated arboretums in 52 communities.
 In addition, NSA has provided funding, plants and technical assistance for more than 1,300 landscape enhancement projects in 300 different towns.
 The total value of these projects is nearly $20 million.
 Of course the true value of these efforts isn’t measured in the dollars spent but rather in the greener nature these communities have achieved: more trees, more shade, more native plants, more wildlife and more beauty.

 The Nebraska Statewide Arboretum is accepting applications to improve community landscapes throughout the state.
 Funding is provided by the Nebraska Environmental Trust, a beneficiary of the Nebraska Lottery.

 The “Greener Nebraska Towns” cost-share program aims at collaborative efforts by communities, individuals and organizations for healthier, more beautiful and more sustainable public landscapes.
 The projects will use native and waterwise plants to better manage resources like water, soil, habitat, energy and waste.
-Besides showcasing sustainable plants and practices, partners will also take an active role in involving the whole community, communicating their efforts and hosting educational events as the projects develop.
+Besides showcasing sustainable plants and practices, partners will also implement educational and awareness activities within their communities.
 Focus areas include: